Webinar Recap: How Embracing Early Talent Strengthens and Empowers the Federal Workforce

 Use data and metrics to advance strategy.

-Charles’s answer is to take their various federal occupational specialties and link them to data provided by the Bureau of Labor Statistics, the Census Bureau and the Department of Labor.
-By pulling in employment profiles and diversity characteristics, he can ascertain the level of diversity that can be achieved if that segment of society were available.
-This identifies areas where NSF is under-represented, and through predictive analysis can report when they can reach population parity.
+Charles suggested agencies should take various federal occupational specialties and link them to data provided by the Bureau of Labor Statistics, the Census Bureau and the Department of Labor.
+By pulling in employment profiles, he can identify areas where NSF is under-represented, and through predictive analysis can report when they can reach population parity.
 In particular, Charles considers this data framework to make NSF continuously competitive with the private sector.

 Wonzie added that NSF is not looking for a quota, but looking for the best candidate.
-By using data to expand their pools, and looking at DEI as being an outcome rather than an input, they are masking better decisions on human capital management.
+By using data to expand their pools, they are making better decisions on human capital management.

 In addition, Wonzie shared that NSF has made a committed effort to have more data scientists on board to interpret the data, tell what it’s forecasting, and make choices that are more predictive than reactive.
 They are also using data to drive how retirements are handled, so they can more easily fill vacant positions with younger generations of folks.